Ancient Chinese Longevity Herb

 Since the early 1990s, Cordyceps has become more widely known for its ability to increase physical stamina.
 In 1993, at the World Track & Field Meeting in Stuttgart Germany, China's Wang Junxia broke the world record in the 10,000 meter race by an astounding 40 seconds at 29 minutes and 31.78 seconds.
 Since then she has broken several world records in distance races.
 She performed so well that officials suggested she might have been using illegal steroids.
 But testing proved she wasn't using illegal substances.
 She attributed her success to rigorous training and a special herbal drink she took after each training session.
 Her secret - Cordyceps Sinensis!

-Modern researchers have found that Cordyceps seems to help improve respiratory and heart functions, reduce kidney and liver conditions, support the immune systems, increase energy levels, and enhance sexual function.
+Modern researchers have found that Cordyceps seems to help maintain normal respiratory and heart functions, normal kidney and liver conditions, support the immune system, increase energy levels, and enhance sexual function.
 Also, Cordyceps may have a positive effect on memory, appetite, and sleep patterns.

 Cordyceps is a unique nutritional herb that has been used for many centuries in China, Japan, and other Asian countries.
 From a nutritional viewpoint, Cordyceps is a well-balanced nutritious whole food.
-Each vegetarian capsule contains 500 mg of Cordyceps Sinensis and 20 mg of Lipase.
-Cordyceps is processed with a proprietary PhytoCell™ process that pulverizes the fruiting body into extra-fine sub-micro powder.
-This PhytoCell™ process breaks through the spore walls to release more and higher amounts of the bioactive compounds in the mushroom.
+Each vegetarian capsule contains 500 mg of Cordyceps Sinensis and 80 FIP of Lipase.